yonatanbitton/mdtel/readme.md

 probabilities of words in contexts for our dataset.
 `python src\contextual_relevance\extract_dataset_with_feats\language_models\ulmfit_predict_probs.py`

+* If an error rises while loading the language model, try to downgrade to pytorch=1.1.0

 At inference step we added a function to fastai's `learner.py`, LanguageLearner class:
 ```python